open-ecosystem-development/PushService-CleverTap-Demo/README.md

    - Configure your CleverTap App's for Huawei platform settings [here](https://developer.clevertap.com/docs/clevertap-huawei-push-integration#section-integrate-huawei-hms-sdk).
 Github Integration Document:[here](https://developer.clevertap.com/docs/clevertap-huawei-push-integration#section-integrate-huawei-hms-sdk)
    - Configuring for Firebase Cloud Messaging
      - On settings gear>Channels>Mobile Push> enable notification channels for Android 8+ and above
-         - add your channel name that you have created in your app using CleverTapAPI.createNotificationChannel function
+         - add your channel name that you have created in your app using * CleverTapAPI.createNotificationChannel * function
-         - one for each channel that created
+         - for each channel that created
    - ChangeLog:[here](https://github.com/CleverTap/clevertap-android-sdk/blob/master/docs/CTHUAWEIPUSHCHANGELOG.md)